Climate change in Bangladesh

 An aerial view of damage to villages and infrastructure following Cyclone Sidr, which swept into southern Bangladesh in 2007.

 Climate change is a critical issue in Bangladesh.
-As the country is one of the most vulnerable to the effects of climate change.
+The country is one of the most vulnerable to the effects of climate change.
 In the 2020 edition of Germanwatch's Climate Risk Index, it ranked seventh in the list of countries most affected by climate calamities during the period 1999–2018.
 Bangladesh's vulnerability to the effects of climate change is due to a combination of geographical factors, such as its flat, low-lying, and delta-exposed topography and socio-economic factors, including its high population density, levels of poverty, and dependence on agriculture.
 The impacts and potential threats include sea level rise, temperature rise, food crisis, droughts, floods, and cyclones.
+Bangladesh has established a set of actions for climate mitigation and adaptation that includes reducing greenhouse gas emissions, supporting renewable energy projects, increasing forest cover, and planning response to disaster risks (p.
+9).

 Natural hazards that come from increased rainfall, rising sea levels, and tropical cyclones are expected to increase as the climate changes, each seriously affecting agriculture, water and food security, human health, and shelter.

 Sea levels in Bangladesh are predicted to rise by up to 0.30 metres by 2050, resulting in the displacement of 0.9 million people, and by up to 0.74 metres by 2100, resulting in the displacement of 2.1 million people.

 To address the sea level rise threat in Bangladesh, the Bangladesh Delta Plan 2100 was launched in 2018.
-The Government of Bangladesh is working on a range of specific climate change adaptation strategies.
-Climate Change adaptation plays a crucial role in fostering the country's development.
-This is already being considered as a synergic urgent action together with other pressing factors which impede higher growth rates (such as the permanent threat of shocks – natural, economic or political – the uncertain impact of globalization, and an imbalanced world trade).
+The Government of Bangladesh is working on a range of specific climate change adaptation strategies, which play a crucial role in fostering the country's development.
 As of 2020, it was seen falling short of most of its initial targets, still leaving 80 million people at risk of flooding where it should have been reduced to 60 million people.
 The progress is being monitored.

 Greenhouse gas emissions

-As a Least developed country (LDC), Bangladesh is exempt from any responsibility to reduce greenhouse gas (GHG) emissions, which are the primary cause of global warming.
-But lately this has been the rallying factor for policy makers to give off higher amounts of emissions in nearly all sectors with disregard for the environment.
+As a Least developed country (LDC), Bangladesh has not been subject to binding greenhouse gas (GHG) emission reduction commitments under earlier international climate agreements because of its development status.
+Nevertheless, rapid economic growth, industrialization, urbanization, and increasing energy demand have contributed to rising GHG emissions in recent decades, prompting the government to adopt mitigation measures alongside its adaptation policies.

 Effects on the natural environment

 Bangladesh is known for its vulnerability to climate change and more specifically to natural disasters.
 It is important to mention the fact that the location of the country is vulnerable for the presence for three powerful rivers, Asian rivers, Brahmaputra, Ganges and the Meghna along with their numerous tributaries that could result massive floods.
+Bangladesh is prone to flooding and waterlogging because of its location as a river delta.